Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 One thing to note is that it seems the fares without the offer often say they are sold out on NCL’s website.
 It may be difficult for you to find a fare without the offer.

-In years past, there was a rather large difference between the cruise fares with the Free at Sea offer and those sail away balconies (on the order of hundreds of dollars).
+In years past, there was a rather large difference between the cruise fares with the offer and those sail away balconies (on the order of hundreds of dollars).
 Then that difference seemed to get smaller and smaller to where booking with the offer was a no-brainer.
 Now, it can be seemingly tough to find a cruise without the offer included.

 In other words, if you wanted a fare without the offer, it may be tough to find.

-One of the biggest draws to the Norwegian sale is that you can get free open bar on your trip.
-With the price of alcohol on a cruise being high (think $10-14 for a cocktail or about $6-8 for a beer), having free bar privileges can be a huge money saver.
+One of the biggest draws to the Norwegian sale is that you can get unlimited open bar on your trip.
+With the price of alcohol on a cruise being high (think $10-14 for a cocktail or about $6-8 for a beer), having bar privileges can be a huge money saver.
 Meanwhile, Norwegian charges $109 for an unlimited drink package.
 On a 7-day trip, that’s hundreds of dollars you’re saving by having it included.

-You can opt out of the free drink package and specialty dining to avoid paying the gratuities.
+You can opt out of the drink package and specialty dining to avoid paying the gratuities.
 (See more on that below.)

 You Don’t Have to Select a Perk If You Don’t Want It

-With the extra gratuity cost of some perks like free drinks and specialty dining, there can actually be a disadvantage to having it included on your cruise if you don’t use these offers.
+With the extra cost of some perks like drinks and specialty dining, there can actually be a disadvantage to having it included on your cruise if you don’t use these offers.
 That’s ok.
 When you book, you don’t have to take advantage of every single perk that’s offered.

 Understand the Terms & Conditions Before Booking (Lots of Fine Print)